 Print Quality Check 1.
-Check the quality of the four-colour blocks formed by the short lines.
+Check the quality of the four-color blocks formed by the short lines.
 2. If all the short lines are clear and visible, the quality is acceptable.
 Select (Yes).
-If you can see missing short lines, select (No) to begin the colour cleaning process and follow the prompts on the LCD.
+If you can see missing short lines, select (No) to begin the color cleaning process and follow the prompts on the